China announces 'over 6%' economic growth target, tech plans - WTMJ

 A spokesman for the legislature, Zhang Yesui, said Thursday it will consider unspecified changes to support “patriots ruling Hong Kong,” fueling fears Beijing plans to shut opposition voices out of the city’s political process.

-Speculation has focused on the possibility of reassigning votes in the 1,200-member committee that selects Hong Kong leader to cut out the small number of elected local district counselors.
+Speculation has focused on the possibility of reassigning votes in the 1,200-member committee that selects Hong Kong leader to exclude the small number of elected local district counselors.

+Li repeated official promises to promote “peaceful growth of relations” with Taiwan but announced no initiatives toward the self-ruled island that split with the mainland in 1949 following a civil war.
+Beijing claims Taiwan as its territory and has threatened to invade if it tries to make its de facto independence official.
+Li said the mainland will “resolutely deter” any activity “seeking ‘Taiwan independence.’”

+This year’s legislative meeting is being held mostly by video links to keep Chinese leaders, delegates and reports separate as an anti-virus measure.
+Last year’s meeting was postponed from March to May due to the outbreak.
+The official Xinhua News Agency said the decision to stick to the schedule this year shows economic and political life are “returning to normal.”

 The ruling party earlier announced it achieved its goal of doubling economic output from 2010 levels by last year, which required annual growth of 7%.
 Xi has talked about doubling output again by 2035, which would imply annual growth of about 5%, still among the highest for any major economy.